-I recently read an interview with Ann Patchett where see was asked about hard it was to scrap a piece of writing that wasn’t working and to start again.
-The interviewer thought it might almost be like a little death to let go a hard-won piece of writing, but Patchett was more pragmatic.
+I recently read an interview with Ann Patchett where see was asked about how hard it was to scrap a piece of writing that wasn’t working, and to start again.
+The interviewer thought it might be like a little death to let go a hard-won piece of writing, but Patchett was more pragmatic.
 Her reply was that writing was like baking a cake.
 Sometimes you burnt the cake and had to make it again.
-But before you did, you could cut open the burnt cake and still eat the warm, gooey, soft bits in the middle that weren’t burnt.
+But before you did, you could cut open the burnt cake and eat the warm, gooey, soft bits in the middle that weren’t burnt.

 With that in mind, I jettisoned the over-cooked post I had been labouring over for a couple of weeks for this book.
 It was a relief to let it go.

 I enjoyed The End of the World is Bigger than Love by Davina Bell so much, that my desire to write a response that did it justice, had got all messy and complicated with too many ingredients.
 If you promise to read on, I promise no more cooking metaphors!

 This young adult novel will not suit everybody’s tastes.